 Step 7

 Ensure there is enough space and cache size limit on the hard drive where the cache is being stored.
-To find out where the cache is, control+click on the cog wheel icon of the Windows Client menu that is accessible from the Windows Task Tray icon.
+To find out where the cache is, click windows client systray icon to open the systray menu.
+Select 'Management Console'

-Then, ensure that the Cache Size Limit is adequate and that the disk has enough storage.
-On the example below, my cache folder resides on my C:\ drive, and my limit is roughly 10GB (10000).
+Under Settings, open 'Local Cache', ensure that the Cache Size Limit is adequate and that the disk has enough storage.
+On the example below, my limit is roughly 1GB (1000).
+Cache should be large enough to hold all the AutoCAD files to work.

 Step 8